Data Validation

 Proof-of-Contribution Template

-To run PoC in the Satya Network, a DLP builder must implement a simple proof-of-contribution function using this template.
+To run PoC in the Satya Network, a DataDAO builder must implement a simple proof-of-contribution function using this template.

 📘